mendix/docs/content/en/docs/howto/integration/execute-an-sql-statement-on-an-external-database.md

 ## 1 Introduction

 The Mendix Platform offers many ways to integrate with external data, but integrating with external databases has not been a seamless experience until now.
 The [Database Connector](/appstore/connectors/database-connector/) can be used to seamlessly connect to external databases without limiting you in your choice of database or SQL dialect, thus enabling you to incorporate external data directly in your Mendix application.
-Two actions are available via the connector: [Execute statement](#statement) and **Execute query**.
-For detailed information on these actions, see the [Database connector documentation](/appstore/connectors/database-connector/).
+Two actions are available via the connector: [Execute statement](#statement), as explained in this document, and [Execute query](/appstore/connectors/database-connector/#execute-query), described in the [Database connector documentation](/appstore/connectors/database-connector/).

 The **Execute statement** action provides a consistent environment for Mendix apps to perform an arbitrary SQL statement on relational external databases.
 A Java database connectivity (JDBC) API is used when this Java action attempts to connect with a relational database for which a JDBC driver exists.